Dragon Quest X: Development

-Series veteran developers such as artist Akira Toriyama (top) and composer Koichi Sugiyama (bottom) returned for Dragon Quest X.
+Series veteran developers such as artist Akira Toriyama and composer Koichi Sugiyama (pictured) returned for Dragon Quest X.

 Dragon Quest X was developed by Square Enix.
 This was the first modern Dragon Quest title to be developed by Square Enix, as earlier mainline entries had been handled by external companies.
 The CGI opening was handled by Square Enix's CGI department Visual Works.
 The game was directed by Jin Fujisawa, who also directed Dragon Quest IX.
 The scenario was written by Fujisawa, with later scenario support by Atsushi Narita.
 Horii served as game designer and general project director.
 Series art designer Akira Toriyama returned to design the characters, while the music was composed by series veteran Koichi Sugiyama.
 One of the chief planners was Naoki Yoshida, who had worked on earlier Dragon Quest spin-offs, and was later assigned as the director of Final Fantasy XIV and its reboot A Realm Reborn.
 A newcomer to the series was producer Yosuke Saito, who worked as an executive producer on the Drakengard series before producing its spin-off game Nier.
 After Cavia closed in 2010, Saito formed his own company Orca, which was chosen by Square Enix to support the development of Dragon Quest X. Due to this, work had to be scrapped on a PlayStation Vita version of Nier.
 Saito had earlier worked with MMORPGs when he was involved with the development of Cross Gate (2001).
 A second newcomer was Chikara Saito who, after working on Dragon Quest X during its development alongside Cross Treasures, would take over as the game's director in 2013.

 When speaking about why an online game was chosen as the next step in the series, Fujisawa cited the intuitive character AI in Dragon Quest IV and party member communication in Dragon Quest VII.
 Solid ideas for an online game set within the Dragon Quest series were first suggested in 2005, when development was wrapping up on Dragon Quest VIII.
 It was initially worked on by a very small team, who worked together on the groundwork for some time.
 A core part of the initial plan was that the game would have a pre-planned ten-year lifespan with continual content updates.
 Once work had finished on Dragon Quest IX, Dragon Quest X took full priority.
 During these earlier phases, it was still undecided whether to make the game a mainline title, and there was even doubt as to whether it could be an MMORPG rather than just an online multiplayer game.
 These doubts, held by Saito, were assuaged by Fujisawa's confidence in the project.
 Despite this, Fujisawa was a novice at both developing and playing MMORPGs, putting him in stark contrast with other staff members such as Saito, Yoshida and second chief planner Takashi Anzai.